OmkarTidke8080/Backend_Assesment_Omkar/ReadMe.md

 - **10% discount** if the order amount exceeds ₹10,000.
 - **₹500 flat discount** if the order contains more than 5 items.

-The data is stored in-memory, with no persistent database used.
+The data is stored in-memory, with no  database used.

 ## Core Features:

-1. **Place an Order**: Accepts order details (product name, quantity, price per unit) and generates a unique order ID with a timestamp.
+1. **Place an Order**: Accepts order details (product name, quantity, price ) and generates a unique order ID.
 2. **Get Order Summary**: Retrieves the details of an order using its unique ID.
 3. **Calculate Total Revenue**: Calculates and returns the total revenue from all orders.